 Designed to tackle everything from heavy-duty construction debris, such as millings or gravel, to light street maintenance, the hybrid sweeper’s performance, speeds, capacity, and its availability to work all day remains unchanged from the standard Broom Bear sweeper.

 Its short wheelbase, large diameter brooms, and dual-mode air suspension system is ideal for sweeping in densely populated areas.
 Its large hopper and water tank result in more productive sweeping time and fewer scheduled stops.

 Less fuel, less noise

-The plug-in, hybrid electric Broom Bear sweeper consumes dramatically less fuel relative to the baseline Broom Bear, while maintaining overall sweep performance.
-The hybrid sweeper’s low noise level is an added benefit for the operator, and especially for residents living in areas where sweepers routinely operate.
+The plug-in, hybrid electric Broom Bear sweeper consumes dramatically less fuel relative to the baseline Broom Bear while maintaining overall sweep performance.
+The hybrid sweeper’s low noise level is an added benefit for the operator, especially for residents living in areas where sweepers routinely operate.